moesabi/myrepo_comp383/README.md

             flag_val

 ```
-# Step 5: Assembling the Longest Contig and Running BLAST+ Search
+# Assembling the Longest Contig and Running BLAST+ Search